Mieszko I: Early reign

-Mieszko and his people were described around 966 by Abraham ben Jacob, a Sephardi Jewish traveller, who at that time visited the Prague court of Duke Boleslav I the Cruel.
+Mieszko and his people were described around 966 by Abraham ben Jacob, a Sephardi Jewish traveller, who at that time visited the Prague court of Duke Boleslaus I the Cruel.
 Abraham presented Mieszko I as one of the four Slavic "kings", reigning over a vast "northern" area, with a highly regarded and substantial military force at his disposal.
 More precise contemporary records regarding Mieszko were compiled by Widukind of Corvey, and, half a century later, by Bishop Thietmar of Merseburg.

 By the time Mieszko I took over from his father, the Polans' tribal federation of Greater Poland had for some time been actively expanding.
 Continuing this process, perhaps in the first years of Mieszko's reign, if it had not been done already by his father, Mieszko I conquered Masovia.
 Likely also during that period or earlier, at least part of Gdańsk Pomerania was obtained.
 Mieszko's interests were then concentrated mainly on areas occupied by the eastern (i.e., near the Oder River) branches of the Polabian Slavs.

 In 963 Margrave Gero of Meissen conquered territories occupied by the Polabian Lusatian and Słupian tribes, and as a result came into direct contact with the Polish state.
 At the same time (about 960) Mieszko I began his expansion against the Velunzani and Lutici tribes.
 The war was recorded by the traveller Abraham ben Jacob.
 According to him, Mieszko I had fought against the Weltaba tribe, commonly identified with the Veleti.
 Wichmann the Younger, a Saxon nobleman who was then a leader of a band of Polabian Slavs, defeated Mieszko twice, and around 963 a brother of Mieszko, whose name is unknown, was killed in the fighting.
 The frontiers at the mouth of the Oder River were also desired by the German margraves.
 In addition, the Veleti Bohemia, which at that time possessed Silesia and Lesser Poland regions, constituted a danger for the young state of the Polans.